 Cards may be removed from any foundation.

 There are two reserves, each with thirteen cards at first.
-Every card is dealt face up.
+Every card is dealt face-up.
 There are no cards that can be moved into the reserves.
-Each reserve's top card can be played to any empty tableau pile or the foundation.
+Each reserve's top card can be played to any empty tableau pile or foundation.

 On the tableau, no construction is authorized.

-The tableau cards can be played onto the foundation or any empty tableau pile.
+The tableau cards can be played on the foundation or any empty tableau pile.

 Empty tableau spots are immediately filled with a card from the stock.
 If the stock is empty, any card may be used to fill the tableau's empty places.